 6. Lease Violation

 A renter may also be able to break a lease if the landlord were to violate the terms of the lease agreement.
 A good example is if the landlord hikes-up the price of rent in a fixed-term lease.
-Another example would be if you, as the landlord, fail in material compliance affecting the tenant’s health and safety.
+Another example would be if you, as the landlord, fail in material compliance affecting the tenant’s health and safety while they rent the unit.

 7. Domestic Violence